Testing topological conjugacy of time series: Introduction

 Thirdly, those methods can be used to estimate the optimal parameters of the dynamics reconstruction.
 A basic way to achieve such a reconstruction is via time delay embedding, a technique that depends on parameters including the \emph{embedding dimension} and the \emph{time lag} (or \emph{delay}).
-When the parameters of the method are appropriately set up and the assumptions of Takens' Embedding Theorem holds, a reconstruction is obtained, meaning that the reconstructed dynamics is \emph{conjugate} (dynamically equivalent) to the original (unknown) dynamics.
-However without the prior knowledge of the underlying dynamics, the values of those parameters have to be determined experimentally from the data.
+When the parameters of the method are appropriately set up and the assumptions of Takens' Embedding Theorem hold (see \cite{TakensOriginal,Broer2011}), then (generically) a reconstruction is obtained, meaning that for \emph{generic} dynamical system and \emph{generic} observable, the delay-coordinate map produces a \emph{conjugacy} (dynamical equivalence) between reconstructed dynamics and the original (unknown) dynamics (cut to the limit set of a given trajectory)\footnote{One should, though, be aware that the \emph{generic set} in the classical Takens' Embedding Theorem might be a set of a small measure.
+However, recent advances in probabilistic versions of Takens' Theorem (\cite{Baranski_2020}) assert that, under even milder assumptions, the delay-coordinate map provides injective (not necessary conjugacy) correspondence between the points of the original system in the subset of full measure and the points in the reconstructed space.}.
+However, without the prior knowledge of the underlying dynamics (e.g. dimensions of the attractor), the values of those parameters have to be determined experimentally from the data.
 It is typically achieved by implicitly testing for a conjugacy of the time delay embeddings to spaces of constitutive dimensions.
-Specifically, it is assumed that the optimal dimension of reconstruction $d$ is achieved when there is no conjugacy of the reconstruction in $d$ to the reconstruction in the dimension $d' < d$ while there is a conjugacy between reconstruction in dimension $d$ and dimension $d'' > d$.
+Specifically, it is assumed that the optimal dimension of reconstruction $d$ is achieved when there is no conjugacy of the reconstruction in dimension $d$ to the reconstruction in the dimension $d'$, where $d' < d$, while there is a conjugacy between reconstruction in dimension $d$ and reconstruction in dimension $d''$, where $d < d''$.
 Those conditions can be tested with methods presented in this paper.